-Special Condition 1: Prior to the issuance of the building permit, the applicant shall submit a revised parking plan with two motorcycle parking spaces and 40% of all spaces designated as EV ready, for approval by the Community Development Director.
+Special Condition 1: Prior to the issuance of the building permit, the applicant shall submit a revised parking plan with two motorcycle parking spaces.
 The motorcycle parking spaces can replace regular parking spaces.

 Parking Lot Zoning Standards.
 The proposed project complies with all but one of the required standards for parking lots as noted in Table 4 below.